Medical Oncology: Canine Bone Tumors

 |Palliative-bisphosphonate/ supportive medications||2 - 4 months||IV medications provided every 4 weeks.||$250 - $300 per treatment|

-Once you have determined the best therapeutic option for your pet, you may work with our oncology team to develop an appointment plan.
+Once you have determined the best therapeutic option for your pet, you will work with our oncology team to develop an appointment plan.